 Summer Solstice ’22

-In June 2022, we are excited to create a unique, experiential, and heart-changing in person event in Pe’ Sla and on the Pine Ridge Reservation.
+In June 2022, we created a unique, experiential, and heart-changing in person event in Pe’ Sla and on the Pine Ridge Reservation.

 Summer Solstice 2021 Live Stream Fundraiser

 On Summer Solstice, Sunday June 20, from 6:00pm to 8:30pm PST/9:00pm to 11:30 p.m.
 EST, Return to the Heart Foundation will host a national live stream fundraiser for our Traditional Helpers and Healers Grant Fund, which support Indigenous women and their initiatives making a difference in their communities.
 The virtual event will stream on all major platforms and be filled with music, interviews, ceremonial wisdom, poetry and dance.

 Last year, Return to the Heart Foundation hosted its first Summer Solstice live stream event to help raise funds for the Native COVID Action Fund.
 We partnered with numerous artists, social justice leaders and allies including Anne Hathaway, Taboo, Marisa Tomei, Portugal.
 The Man, Mac Demarco, Sihasin, Terisa Siagatonu, Orville Peck, Carmen Perez, Supaman, Monica Ramirez, Brooke Simpson and many more.
 During the event, we had nearly 100,000 views!
 This year, we are eager to grow our reach even further.

 “Indigenous wisdom is critical to saving Mother Earth, but can also help to rebalance especially as our nation painfully and critically grapples with 400 years of racism and inequity.
 Native communities are reeling from the ravages of COVID-19, a direct result of centuries of violent racism,” said Sarah Eagle Heart, Co-Founder and CEO of Return to the Heart Foundation.